elyadata/ADI-20/README.md

 ```

 ## Dataset Preparation

+*Update 06/2026:* The ADI-20 dataset is now available on HuggingFace datasets [here](https://huggingface.co/datasets/ArabicSpeech/ADI20).
+It contains all the additinal material collected for ADI-20.
+Download it in addition to ADI-17 [here](https://huggingface.co/datasets/ArabicSpeech/ADI17) to obtain the full dataset.

 The project uses the **ADI-17** and **ADI-20** datasets, which consist of Arabic dialect speech segments.
 Ensure that you replace the placeholder in the manifest CSVs with the location of the datasets you have downloaded.

 Pre-made manifests are available to downoad for your convenience at this [link](https://elyadata-my.sharepoint.com/:f:/p/haroun_elleuch/ErGuqCu8uXBBu0dSQu_WwmsBxwdPWoQyWfHQ67H7xav2uw?e=nk559T).
 All utterance segmentation is already prepared.